 Just because Pluto lost its planetary status doesn’t make it any less interesting.
 The New Horizons space probe flew past the dwarf planet in 2015, sending back pictures revealing an active surface rich with cliffs, mountains, plains, and possibly even ice-spewing volcanoes.
 What’s more, some of the places that excite scientists the most these days aren’t planets at all.
 The Cassini-Huygens mission revealed lakes of methane on Saturn’s moon Titan, and the Juno mission is exploring the icy ocean of Jupiter’s moon Europa for alien life.
 To the planetary scientists who study these objects, they’re all just “worlds.”

 Although the word “planet” doesn’t mean that much scientifically, humans like to have tidy labels for separating things into groups.
 Asteroids, comets, and moons have proved useful categories, so it helps to have a complimentary “planet” label if we want to talk meaningfully about all the objects that orbit the sun.

-The Pluto debate isn’t about obsessing over who’s in and who’s out, who’s big and who’s small.
-It’s about understanding the structure of the solar system and recognizing that there’s a gravitationally-powerful group of objects who have distinguished themselves from their competitors.
+The Pluto debate isn’t about obsessing over who’s in and who’s out, or who’s big and who’s small.
+It’s about understanding the structure of the solar system and recognizing that there’s a gravitationally-powerful group of objects that have distinguished themselves from their competitors.
 But when we do need to remember the proper order of the official planets, the IAU recommends we ditch the pizza and instead imagine that “My Very Excellent Mother Just Served Us Nachos.”